AeroFlaire/reference_checker/README.md

 3. Open your browser to: http://localhost:5000

-4. Upload a PDF.
+4. Upload PDF(s).
 The system will:

         Slice the PDF to find reference pages.